rabiken/ned2-motion-planning-benchmark/motion_analysis/README.md

 This project is focused on **analyzing motion data** to extract meaningful insights.
 We developed `mylib.analyser` package providing tools and algorithms for processing, visualizing, and interpreting motion-related datasets (saved in **`data`**).
 By executing the Python program `generate_result.py`, the **same figures** used as experimental results provided in our bachelor thesis *"Comparative Study of Motion Planning Algorithms for Niryo Robotic Arm"* will be generated in the `results` directory.

 ## Features
+The following figures are generated in the project.
+For each example, we provide the result on test scene `ceiling` with 8 tested algorithms.
+The same types of figures are generated for all of 6 test scenes in our experiment.
+The results are saved in the `results/<test-scene-name>` directory.
 - Success rate comparison
 <p align="center">
     <img src="results/ceiling/success_rate.jpg" alt="Success Rate Comparison" width="400"/>